-The outcome of your lawsuit, whether that resolution is a settlement or judgement, may ultimately determine whether a truck driver, trucking company, or some combination of both may be responsible for your Orlando truck accident.
+The outcome of your lawsuit, whether that resolution is a settlement or judgment, may ultimately determine whether a truck driver, trucking company, or some combination of both may be responsible for your Orlando truck accident.

 - Researching issues of liability as it pertains to your specific accident

-- Filing a lawsuit against at-fault parties
+- Filing an insurance claim or lawsuit against at-fault parties

 - Negotiating a settlement on your behalf

 - Preparing to take your case to trial if necessary

 - Defending your rights and arguing for any compensation to which you should be entitlednow